 I am eager to share my experiences and knowledge in this field and events will be open to everyone with a genuine interest and open mind.

 For instance, did you know that something as simple as getting out of bed perhaps half an hour earlier in the morning can improve your alertness and avoid that afternoon slump many of us have experienced?
 Think of the improved productivity!
+It can even reduce or prevent depression.
 Or that certain common foods should never be combined as they create toxins in the body which can aggravate and unbalance our system?
 Just because two things are healthy individually does not mean they are doubly healthy when consumed together!

 With Ayurveda we learn to trust ourselves, our own instincts and internal voice over the media advertisments that tell us the latest time-saving packaged product is what we need to be whatever it is we want to be.
 Does a one-size-fits-all product really exist to meet all our unique needs?